How to Add Passwordless Login to WordPress (Complete Guide)

 It's also genuinely easier for users.
 No "create a password with one uppercase, one number, and a hieroglyph" friction at signup, and no reset loop later.
 For mobile users especially, tapping a link beats typing a complex password on a phone keyboard.

 A fair point people raise: "isn't email itself the weak link now?"
 It's a reasonable concern, and the answer is that a time-limited, single-use token is far harder to abuse than a static password sitting in a database or a password manager.
-And with Magic Link you're not limited to email — SMS and QR-code login give you channels that don't depend on an inbox at all.
+Get your email deliverability right (more on that below) and a magic link is both faster and safer than the password it replaces.

 Who should use passwordless login